 Along with this application, attach:

 - math/science project description

 - one letter of recommendation from a teacher, mentor, or others who know you and your work

 Meeting eligibility requirements does not guarantee a scholarship award will be granted.
 Recipients will be chosen based on criteria that are primarily achievement in science or math, particularly that which is outside the usual science and/or math core curriculum.
 This is a one-time award of up to $500.

 The deadline to apply via the online application is March 1st.

-I have spent my most enjoyable times designing, fabricating, modeling and studying.
+I have spent my most enjoyable time designing, fabricating, modeling, and studying.
 I’ve said there are two limits placed upon me.
 First I will not make atomic bombs and second I will not do brain surgery.
 Everything else in this world is fair game to investigate and work with.
-I have had a shop of some kind since I was 9 years old, starting with a converted wood shed, and have worked on projects since before then.
+I have had a shop of some kind since I was 9 years old, starting with a converted woodshed, and have worked on projects since before then.